1986 Suzuki GSX-R750 Project

 The frame started life as a standard 1986 GSX-R750 unit.
 Part of the plan was keep the frame stock with only minor modifications as needed for a track bike.
 This included the swing arm; although many builders have gone down the braced swing arm route, an early decision was made to keep it in standard form.

 Obviously, the bodywork would be different from original as the lights were removed and the LTD tail section was part of the deal.
-The concept was to make the fairings similar to what Yoshimura used during the 1986-87 Superbike season.
+The concept was to make the fairings similar to what Yoshimura used during the 1986-87 Superbike season, but with the LTD theme paint work.

 All the bodywork was purchased from Air Tech as they were the original suppliers to Yoshimura in the day.
 They had the correct type vents and scoops to go along with the racing fairings and LTD tail.
 Additionally, I was able to buy an original LTD seat from Sander “Dutch” Knook (former production manager at Air Tech).